TALKING BEAUTY: A CONVERSATION BETWEEN JOSEPH RAFFAEL AND DAVID PAGEL ABOUT ART, LOVE, DEATH AND CREATIVITY

 I don’t expect I will see Joseph again in this life, nor will I ever meet David face-to-face.
 And yet, here we all are, no more than a breath apart.
 Art, love, and death.

-Talking Beauty announced itself in quite a different way.
-A phone call from my publisher informed me that a package had arrived for me at his office.
-Although I knew about Talking Beauty=–Joseph had sent me part of the manuscript, with a request for editorial suggestions–I had not expected this gift.
+One day, a phone call from my publisher informed me that a package had arrived for me at his office.
+Although I knew about Talking Beauty–I had seen part of the manuscript–I had not expected this gift.
 When John read the return address, I knew and asked him to open the box.